ramonberrutti/diy-service-mesh/README.md

 }
 ```

-The `listen` function is going to listen on the port and call the `accept` function when a connection is established.
+The `listen` function listens on the port and calls the `accept` function when a connection is established.

 ### handleInboundConnection